 - In a large pot or sink wash the fiddleheads thoroughly under cold water to remove any dirt or debris.
 Discard water and wash 2 or 3 more times.
 Draining and discarding the dirty water with each wash.

-- Boil or steam the fiddleheads in boiling water for 10-12 minutes.
-Drain through a strainer.
+- Boil the fiddleheads for 15 minutes or steam the fiddleheads in boiling water for 10-12 minutes.
+Drain through a strainer and discard the water.

 - Add the fiddleheads, salt and pepper and stir to mix.
 Let cook for about 3 minutes to soften and take on the garlicky goodness.
 Transfer to a bowl with a generous squeeze of lemon over top and serve hot.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 If you like this recipe you may also Enjoy…